ibm-cloud-docs/vpc/2022-03-29-migration.md

 ## Action needed
 {: #action-needed}

-Before the client specifies version `2022-03-29` or later, follow these actions to avoid regressions in client functionality.
+Before the client specifies a version `2022-03-29` or later, follow these actions to avoid regressions in client functionality.

 ### Migrating use of IP addresses
 {: #migrate-ip-addresses}

-Before you migrate a client to API version `2022-03-29` or later, review your code for any use of the `primary_ipv4_address` property.
-As shown in the [examples](#examples), as of version `2022-03-29`, the `primary_ipv4_address` string property is replaced by the `primary_ip` object property, which includes an `address` sub-property.
+Before you migrate a client to an API version `2022-03-29` or later, review your code for any use of the `primary_ipv4_address` property.
+As shown in the [examples](#examples), as of version `2022-03-29`, the `primary_ipv4_address` string property is replaced by the `primary_ip` object property, which includes an `address` subproperty.
 Therefore, you need to change all instances of `primary_ipv4_address` to `primary_ip.address` in the manner appropriate for your programming language.

 While `primary_ipv4_address` appears only in the `NetworkInterface`, `NetworkInterfaceReference`, and `NetworkInterfacePrototype` schemas (and their closely related `BareMetalNetworkInterface` schemas), those schemas are used extensively in the VPC API.
-Therefore, even though the incompatible change is limited to the `primary_ipv4_address` property, many operations have been affected.
+Therefore, even though the incompatible change is limited to the `primary_ipv4_address` property, many operations were affected.
 See [Changed operations](#changed-operations) for a complete list.

 ### Migrating use of security group associations
 {: #migrate-security-group-assoc}